genevaers/User-Documentation/docs/Reference/GVBMR88_Parameter_File_Syntax.md

 SORT_EXTRACT_FILE = N will read the extract file from DD name MR88HXE.
 SORT_EXTRACT_FILE = Y will invoke the SORT utility, and the extract file DD name must be SORTIN, and SYSIN must point to the generated sort control file.

-### ABEND_ON_MESSAGE_NBR

-You can create a dump (0C1 abend) for debug purposes when GenevaERS receives an error message.
-For example, if you received the following message, and required a dump, set *message-number* to 412 (from GVB00412S below), and re-run the job.

-** GVB00412U GVBMR88  - Unable to open sort SYSIN control file

-*message-number* is a valid error message number between 1 and 999.

 ### RUN_DATE

 Used to make the format-phase job appear to run on a different date.
 The functions RUNDAY, RUNMONTH and RUNYEAR use this parameter value to calculate their values.